aptos-labs/developer-docs/apps/docusaurus/docs/create-aptos-dapp/templates/fungible-asset.md

 ## My Assets Page

-This page displays all the assets that have been created under the current move module.
-You can click on the FA address, that would redirect you to the Aptos Explorer site where you can see your asset.
+This page displays all the assets that have been created under the current Move module.
+You can click on the asset address, which redirects you to the Aptos Explorer site where you can see your asset.

-When you are ready to use an asset on the Public Mint Page, you would want to copy the FA address and assign it to the `asset_id` on the `frontend/config.ts` file.
+When you are ready to use an asset on the Public Mint Page, you need to copy the asset address and assign it to the `asset_id` on the `frontend/config.ts` file.

 Some stats are available on this page, like the max supply of the asset and the number of asset minted.